ocrmypdf/OCRmyPDF/docs/api.rst

 Programs that call OCRmyPDF should consider trapping KeyboardInterrupt so that they allow OCR to terminate with the whole program terminating.

-When OCRmyPDF succeeds conditionally, it may return an integer exit code.
+When OCRmyPDF succeeds conditionally, it returns an integer exit code.

 Reference
 ---------